stakater/crossplane-build/README.md

 Makefile library.
 This library is used to build `crossplane/crossplane`, `crossplane/crossplane-runtime`, and most Crossplane providers.

-The build submodule is only intended to support Crossplane.
+The build submodule is only intended to support Crossplane and its extensions.
 There's no guarantee of stability.
 There are no releases or versions, and any commit may introduce a breaking change.
 Third parties are recommended to fork rather than taking a dependency.

 # Quickstart